 - Removing unnecessary or unexpected results from result tables

 Previously, Arm Treasure Data only supported delete based on the td_partial_delete CLI command.
-This Presto delete feature drastically improves the flexibility with which you can delete and manage data in their tables.
+This feature drastically improves the flexibility with which our users are able to delete & manage data in their tables.

 How do I issue a DELETE query statement?

-Presto DELETE query statements can be issued using the the following syntax
+Presto DELETE query statements can be issued using the following syntax

 DELETE FROM table_name [ WHERE condition ]